 This page provides generic details of the main sources of Irish church registers.
 For information specific to each religious denomination, see the Quick Links/Related Pages box below.

-The huge online database of RootsIreland.ie is run by the Irish Family History Federation (IFHF) and contains nearly 12 million transcribed records of births, marriages and deaths.
+The huge online database of RootsIreland.ie is run by the Irish Family History Federation (IFHF) and contains some 20 million transcribed records of births, marriages and deaths.

-Having been through a number of expensive pay-to-view credit and purchase models, the site introduced monthly subscriptions in September 2014.
+Having been through a number of expensive pay-to-view credit and purchase models, the site has more recently introduced monthly and even day subscriptions.
 This seems to have been well received by most researchers, especially those who are at the earlier stages of their research.

 Note the following: